opendatasoft/ods-documentation/source/sourcing_and_processing_data/loading_data.rst

 non standard flat file format).
 Contact your local support team if you need more information on file formats support extension.

-OpenDataSoft supports compressed files (zip, bz2, tar, gr, gzip, tar.gr, tgz, tar.bz2).
+OpenDataSoft supports compressed files (zip, bz2, tar, gz, gzip, tar.gr, tgz, tar.bz2).

 Files (images) with metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To upload files (and images) on the platform, you have to upload all files within a ZIP archive.
-It must contain the following files:
+To upload files (and images) on the platform, you have to build first a ZIP archive.
+This archive shall contain the following files:

 - a CSV file which lists the files (images) and metadata
 - the files (images) at the same level (no subdirectory)

-The CSV file must contains a column with all the files (images) name, others columns will be extract as metadata.
+The CSV file must contains a column with file (image) names, others columns will be considered as additional fields.
+For instance:
-For example:

 .. list-table::
    :header-rows: 1